← home

 What is pragma weak (GCC)?

-From this very interesting article about linking of executables I find out that there exist a #pragma weak foofunction directive.
-It tells linker to handle the following function as weakly defined.
-What it means is that if linker fails to find definition (implementation) of the function it will skip it and won't show any errors.
+From this very interesting article about linking of executables I found out that there exist a #pragma weak foofunction directive.
+It tells linker to handle the function as weakly defined.
+What it means is that if linker fails to find definition (implementation) of the function it will skip the function and won't show any errors.
 In this note I will demonstrate how does it work.

 #pragma weak debug